zyl200846/DenseNets-by-Keras-Implementation/README.md

 }

 Introduction to each folder and file:</br>
-"Data": put the CIFAR-100 data set here
+"Data": put the CIFAR-100 data set here</br>
-"log": training log for model with no augmentation, relates to main.py "Pictures": the place store generated visualized samples, relates to get_img_samples_and_conv_results.py "Preprocess": the folder stores pre-processing files
+"log": training log for model with no augmentation, relates to main.py</br>
+"Pictures": the place store generated visualized samples, relates to get_img_samples_and_conv_results.py</br>
+"Preprocess": the folder stores pre-processing files</br>
-              ** load_data.py: load CIFAR-100 data set
+              &emsp;&emsp&emsp;&emsp** load_data.py: load CIFAR-100 data set</br>
-              ** normalize.py: functions used to normalize data by mean and variance way ** utils: some functions used to visualize samples from data set "weights": stores trained model weights with no augmentation
+              &emsp;&emsp** normalize.py: functions used to normalize data by mean and variance way</br>
+              &emsp;&emsp** utils: some functions used to visualize samples from data set</br>
+"weights": stores trained model weights with no augmentation</br></br>

 main.py: run this Python script if you want to test the data with no augmentation